goldbergyoni/nodebestpractices/sections/security/dependencysecurity.md

 ### Node Security Platform (nsp)
 Node Security Platform is a set of services targeted towards dependency management with a focus on security.

 The most common use of this tool is the service nsp Live.
-This is a service which integratse into a project's CI workflow and Github Pull Requests to identify vulnerabilities present in the project.
+This is a service which integrates into a project's CI workflow and Github Pull Requests to identify vulnerabilities present in the project.
 The benefits of this mean that when new modules are added, any vulnerabilites are automatically identified in order for the security risk to be mitigated before these dependencies reach master.
 This also includes new vulnerabilites which are found in existing dependencies, as well as when new dependencies are introduced.

 There is also an nsp CLI tool, which traverses your dependencies checking for vulnerabilities against the advisories list.
 To use this tool:
 Install the module globally.